strobertson/predictionassignment/code/write-up.md

 Now that we have reduced the dimension in the data set we can start work on building our prediction algorithms.
 The size of the testing set provided is small, only 20 observations, and due to the role of this data in testing the final model we will not use this to develop the model.

-In order to perform accuracte development we will further split the training data set by spliting it into a training and validation set.
-As we have a large number of self contained events we will perform a 60/40 split which will ensure represtive samples.
+In order to perform accurate development we will further split the training data set by splitting it into a training and validation set.
+As we have a large number of self contained events we will perform a 60/40 split which will ensure representative samples.

 We will also create a training control value to use in our future model building.
-This contol will be used in all subsequent models so that they perform 5 fold cross validation as part of the model build.
+This control will be used in all subsequent models so that they perform 5 fold cross validation as part of the model build.

 ```r